Giovanni stopped. He wanted to remember everything.

 A horse held by its bridle clopped by as his rider walked next to him.
 Chickens balked their complaints from a coop on the side of the road.
 A man grunted as he used a two-handed sander on a piece of wood.
 Rubbing, then blowing the dust, wiping with a cloth, a close examination, sanding again.
 Giovanni drifted toward the workshop window and smelled the sawdust.
 The chickens ruffled their feathers.
 People’s voices floated from the workshop, from the street, from everywhere, unconcerned about privacy as they were about germs.

 A couple kissed in a doorway, his hand on her waist, hers on his cheek.
 He was backing away, but her heavy-lidded eyes seemed to pull him back to her, and he indulged in one more kiss.
-Lovers, judging from those looks, the magnetism that pulled them together and made it so hard for them to part.
-Finally, the man left her with lingering gazes, walking backward and away before turning to go.
-Giovanni was so close to him, he could almost feel the air move with the man’s sigh.
+Finally, the man left his lover with a lingering gaze, walking backward and away before turning to go.
+Giovanni was so close to him, he could hear the man’s sigh.

 Giovanni stopped.
 Now he wanted to forget everything.
 Forget where and when he was.
 Forget what he was supposed to be doing.
 Forget it all and go back home to her.
-Take her in his arms, beg her forgiveness, wipe the tears from her big, summer blue eyes, and love her until the world and all its problems finally gave up and left them alone.
+Take her in his arms and love her until the world and all its problems finally gave up and left them alone.

 From The Wisdom of the Journey